The Worst Witch (2017 TV series): Filming

 The Worst Witch was filmed at Peckforton Castle, Peckforton Cheshire, England and Burg Hohenzollern, Swabian Alps, Germany.
 The second series is also filmed at Adlington Hall, Adlington, Cheshire, using their grand hall, minstrel's gallery and their countryside and woods backdrop.
 Bella Ramsey described filming as being "really good" but said there were some challenging elements and described learning the stunts as "hard".
 Megan Hughes' mother, Claire, stated that Hughes had an "amazing time" and was "really happy, really positive" throughout filming.

 Reception

 Critical response

 On Rotten Tomatoes, the first series has a rating of 100% based on five critic reviews, with an average rating of 8/10.
 Decider called the show "sweet, fun, and a little bit goofy".
 Common Sense Media favourably compared it to Harry Potter though it was "quirkier" and "less scary".
-Mary Kassel of Screen Rant have saidRamsey "brings their characteristic humor and heart" to Mildred's character.
+Mary Kassel of Screen Rant have said Ramsey "brings their characteristic humor and heart" to Mildred's character.